hove-io/navitia/scripts/benchmark/README.md

   python bench.py sample 2.298255 2.411574 48.821590 48.898 1000 -a '&datetime=20200318T100000'
 ```

-To launch the benchmark, you will need to generate a file in which contains the requests to navitia.
-You can find the example in this folder.
+To launch the benchmark, you will need to generate a file which contains the requests to navitia.
+You can find an example in this folder.

 ## Summary